-The escrow agent makes sure that the terms and conditions of the agreement between the seller and buyer are completed prior to the sale being finished.
+The escrow company makes sure that the terms and conditions of the agreement between the sellers and the buyers are completed prior to the sale being finished.

-Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
+Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
 Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.